bswck/oneliners/README.md

 - [ ] An HTTP server serving static files from a directory.

 ## 😵 Hard
 - [ ] A CLI Flask app serving HTML documents rendered from Jinja2 templates in a directory, with a YAML configuration for the template context.
+Can use [Flask](https://github.com/pallets/Flask#readme), [ruamel.yaml](https://pypi.org/project/ruamel.yaml#readme) and [Jinja2](https://github.com/pallets/Jinja#readme) libraries.
+- [ ] An IRC bot with pre-programmed answers.
+Can use the [irc](https://github.com/jaraco/irc) library.

 ## 🥵 Good luck!
 - [ ] A full-fledged JSON parser.